quentin-blacklock/quentin-blacklock.github.io/_posts/2015-10-24-milwaukee-code-camp.md

 <a href="https://github.com/quentin-blacklock/talk-static-site-generators" target="_blank">https://github.com/quentin-blacklock/talk-static-site-generators</a></br>

+##About Static Site Generators

 Static Website Generators are command line tools that process input files consisting of configuation, content, templates and layouts.

-Then theyoutput a static site consisting of html, css, javascipt and images.
+Then they output a static site consisting of html, css, javascipt and images.

 ## The Static Site Generator Universe